Roberika/bat-collection/README.txt

 )				endfor
 POPD				pop folder from stack

 Yeah.
-It's Assembly/SQL-lite.
+It's Assembly/SQL-like.
 Maybe it's closer to C, never used it.
 This things way too good.
 It's also fantastic to rename those devianart files.
 Will definitely abuse it.
 25/10/2022

+<h3>NAME.bat</h3>
+Got this from SO and honestly, I don't know why I don't try to learn it.